 Here’s how to weaken/temper the effect:

-1) Make clear at the beginning and throughout your test or interview that you want to hear honest feedback.
-Try to take the fears of non-desireable answers away.
+- Make clear at the beginning and throughout your test or interview that you want to hear honest feedback.
+Try to take the fears of non-desirable answers away.

-2) Be aware of subtle cues and nonverbal language your participant sends out.
-Seems the answer forced?
+- Be aware of subtle cues and nonverbal language your participant sends out.
+Seems the answer is forced.
 Is he/she struggling?
-Take notes during the test, ask afterward in the debrief interview, eventually play the scenario through again.
+Take notes during the test, ask afterwards in the debrief interview, and eventually play the scenario through again.

-4) Last but not least: Demand characteristics may be one of the reasons the designer, who actually designed the system is not always the right person to conduct a usability test or doing debriefing interviews, because he or she may send subtle positive cues about the system he/she designed and so participants might react more positive than they actually feel about the task or question you gave them.
+- Last but not least: Demand characteristics may be one of the reasons the designer, who designed the system is not always the right person to conduct a usability test or do debriefing interviews, because he or she may send subtle positive cues about the system he/she designed and so participants might react more positive than they feel about the task or question you gave them.